AI paywalls, HTTP 402, and portable records

 - Verification latency budget under 5 ms p95

-The PEAC flow: from detection to 402 to PEAC-Receipt
+3. The PEAC flow: from detection to 402 to PEAC-Receipt

-At a high level, every PEAC integration follows the same five step loop:
+At a high level, every PEAC integration follows the same five-step loop:

+- Settle on the chosen rail.
 The AI agent uses the x402 or Stripe adapter flow to pay and obtain a proof.

-Receipts always bind to policy_hash, and when an AIPREF policy exists, an aipref_snapshot is embedded so that future audits do not depend on external files.
+Records always bind to policy_hash, and when an AIPREF policy exists, an aipref_snapshot is embedded so that future audits do not depend on external files.
 The payment block is optional and only present when a payment adapter was actually used.

-Concrete flows across x402 and Stripe
+4. Concrete flows across x402 and Stripe

-4.1 x402: Stablecoin AI paywalls over HTTP
+4.1 x402: stablecoin AI paywalls over HTTP

-x402 activates HTTP 402 for onchain or rollup based stablecoin payments.
+x402 activates HTTP 402 for onchain or rollup-based stablecoin payments.
 Servers respond with a 402 and payment requirements; clients pay and retry with proof.

 HTTP/1.1 402 Payment Required